dimiz51/DL-CV-Architectures/EfficientNet/README.md

 This repository contains a from scratch implementation of the EfficientNet model with Squeeze-and-Excitation and MBConv blocks with skip connections.
 Recreated model has 5,288,548, which matches the original implementation (~5,3) and the EfficientNetB0 from `keras.applications`.

 ## Testing the model
-To verify the solidity of the implementation the model was trained on the **CIFAR10 from sratch** with a Cosine Decay Learning rate schedule, for 50 epochs with Early stopping.
+To verify the solidity of the implementation the model was trained on the **CIFAR10 dataset from sratch** with a Cosine Decay Learning rate schedule, for 50 epochs with Early stopping.

 *Fig.2 Training Losses*
 ![Losses](./readme_images/losses.png)